buoyancy99/MineTorch/tutorials/README.md

 For Prediction also we have made a simple block that takes data and model as input and returns model prediction.

-We can store that model prediction in one variable variable
+We can store that model prediction in one variable variable:

 ![Prediction](Images/Prediction.gif)